phpmyadmin/phpmyadmin/faq.rst

     RewriteCond %{HTTP_USER_AGENT} ^.*(AdsBot-Google|ia_archiver|Scooter|Ask.Jeeves|Baiduspider|Exabot|FAST.Enterprise.Crawler|FAST-WebCrawler|www\.neomo\.de|Gigabot|Mediapartners-Google|Google.Desktop|Feedfetcher-Google|Googlebot|heise-IT-Markt-Crawler|heritrix|ibm.com\cs/crawler|ICCrawler|ichiro|MJ12bot|MetagerBot|msnbot-NewsBlogs|msnbot|msnbot-media|NG-Search|lucene.apache.org|NutchCVS|OmniExplorer_Bot|online.link.validator|psbot0|Seekbot|Sensis.Web.Crawler|SEO.search.Crawler|Seoma.\[SEO.Crawler\]|SEOsearch|Snappy|www.urltrends.com|www.tkl.iis.u-tokyo.ac.jp/~crawler|SynooBot|crawleradmin.t-info@telekom.de|TurnitinBot|voyager|W3.SiteSearch.Crawler|W3C-checklink|W3C_Validator|www.WISEnutbot.com|yacybot|Yahoo-MMCrawler|Yahoo\!.DE.Slurp|Yahoo\!.Slurp|YahooSeeker).* [NC]
     RewriteRule .* - [F]

-.. _faq_config:
+.. _faqconfig:

 Configuration
 +++++++++++++

-.. _faq_2_1:
+.. _faq2_1:

 2.1 The error message "Warning: Cannot add header information - headers already sent by ..." is displayed, what's the problem?
 ------------------------------------------------------------------------------------------------------------------------------

-Edit your config.inc.php file and ensure there is nothing (I.E. no blank lines, no spaces, no characters...) neither before the <?php tag at the beginning, neither after the ?> tag at the end.
-We also got a report from a user under IIS, that used a zipped distribution kit: the file libraries/Config.class.php contained an end-of-line character (hex 0A) at the end; removing this character cleared his errors.
+Edit your *config.inc.php* file and ensure there is nothing (I.E. no blank lines, no spaces, no characters...) neither before the ``<?php`` tag at the beginning, neither after the ``?>`` tag at the end.
+We also got a report from a user under :abbr:`IIS (Internet Information Services)`, that used a zipped distribution kit: the file ``libraries/Config.class.php`` contained an end-of-line character (hex 0A) at the end; removing this character cleared his errors.

-.. _faq_2_2:
+.. _faq2_2:

 2.2 phpMyAdmin can't connect to MySQL.
 What's wrong?
 ----------------------------------------------------

 Either there is an error with your PHP setup or your username/password is wrong.
-Try to make a small script which uses mysql_connect and see if it works.
+Try to make a small script which uses mysql\_connect and see if it works.
 If it doesn't, it may be you haven't even compiled MySQL support into PHP.

-.. _faq_2_3:
+.. _faq2_3:

 2.3 The error message "Warning: MySQL Connection Failed: Can't connect to local MySQL server through socket '/tmp/mysql.sock' (111) ..." is displayed.
 What can I do?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 For RedHat users, Harald Legner suggests this on the mailing list:

-On my RedHat-Box the socket of MySQL is /var/lib/mysql/mysql.sock.
-In your php.ini you will find a line
+On my RedHat-Box the socket of MySQL is */var/lib/mysql/mysql.sock*.
+In your *php.ini* you will find a line

 .. code-block:: none